jeremy-banks/devops/README.md

 The Virtual Private Cloud and Transit Gateway layout is designed in accordance to the Hub and Spoke model in the [Building a Scalable and Secure Multi-VPC AWS Network Infrastructure](https://docs.aws.amazon.com/whitepapers/latest/building-scalable-secure-multi-vpc-network-infrastructure/transit-gateway.html).

+- Service Endpoints are shared to the entire Organization through the Network VPCs and Transit Gateways
+- Private R53 zone `internal.` is attatched to the Network VPCs providing standard human-readable DNS for the Endpoints
+- SDLC Accounts have Network VPC shared to keep down cost

 ##### Options

 | Variable | Type | Default | Description |